 I took a serious interest in programming in 2005 and in 2012 I realized for the first time how much room there is for improvement in our field.
 This discovery led me to statically typed functional programming which further led me to category theory and my other research interests, which are listed above.

 I have experience with Haskell, Idris, Coq, Scala, Fay, and PureScript, along with imperative and object-oriented languages such as Python, Ruby, and Java.

 During high school, I was enrolled in a Cisco networking class where I received college credits and learned about routing and networking.
 Around the time I graduated high school, I joined the Fedora Project's infrastructure team and have been a part of it ever since.
 I help to maintain a large number of applications and servers.
 In early 2014, I also joined the haskell.org infrastructure team where I help to maintain the servers and applications used there.

-I have experience with several configuration management systems, including Puppet, Ansible, and Chef.
-I am experimenting with NixOps for NixOS as of this writing.
+I am familiar with several configuration management systems, including Puppet, Ansible, and Chef.
 I have an interest in cryptography and security and applying these to infrastructures.

 …or you can find more in the archives.